+37 V13 November 23 Redruth Neighbourhood Development Plan - For Regulation 14 Consultation

-- 1.155 Lavingne Lonsdale also had conversations with local community groups, schools and groups of people who are often the hardest to reach.
+1.154 Lavingne Lonsdale also had conversations with local community groups, schools and groups of people who are often the hardest to reach.
 Specific one-to-one meetings were held with the Food Bank, Volunteer Cornwall, Cornwall Neighbourhoods for Change Charity, Stitch and Soup local support group, Gwealan Tops Adventure Play charity, Youth Group Hideaway 77 and local school children at Redruth School.
-Attendance at the Expo 22 in Redruth on 1st April 2022 provided valuable feedback from local residents. - 1.156 CPIR EXPO took place from 1st April to 8th April 2022, travelling around the area and in Redruth for the day on Wednesday 6th April.
-The NDP had a stand at this event as did the HSHAZ and Lavigne Lonsdale, gathering public opinion on Redruth Town Centre. - 1.157 Lavingne Lonsdale also undertook specific business meetings with the Chamber of Commerce and Cornwall Council to understand their concerns and strengthen business communication on the many HSHAZ and TVF investments that are currently taking place in Redruth.
+Attendance at the Expo 22 in Redruth on 1st April 2022 provided valuable feedback from local residents.

+1.155 CPIR EXPO took place from 1st April to 8th April 2022, travelling around the area and in Redruth for the day on Wednesday 6th April.
+The NDP had a stand at this event as did the HSHAZ and Lavigne Lonsdale, gathering public opinion on Redruth Town Centre.

+1.156 Lavingne Lonsdale also undertook specific business meetings with the Chamber of Commerce and Cornwall Council to understand their concerns and strengthen business communication on the many HSHAZ and TVF investments that are currently taking place in Redruth.
 The Chamber of Commerce meets monthly, but was attended by only a few business owners when we met.
 In order to capture as many businesses as possible Cornwall Council drew up a detailed business survey, that was distributed in digital format.
-The purpose of the survey is to establish a baseline data set that will be used to monitor the ongoing economic vitality and development of Redruth town centre and inform the Vision and Investment Plan and Redruth Town Vitality Funding schemes. - 1.158 Key positive findings: There are many volunteer support groups based in Redruth, providing a real sense of community.
+The purpose of the survey is to establish a baseline data set that will be used to monitor the ongoing economic vitality and development of Redruth town centre and inform the Vision and Investment Plan and Redruth Town Vitality Funding schemes.

+1.157 Key positive findings: There are many volunteer support groups based in Redruth, providing a real sense of community.
 Gwealan Tops is very popular and provides outstanding free play and meals to over 100 children together with parental support which has a profoundly positive impact at a social, health and wellbeing and community support level.
-East End Skate park is very popular too, with the children using both venues. - 1.159 Key negative findings: the High Street feels antisocial and intimidating; loneliness amongst older generation with a desire for a multi-generational community gathering space/place; youths hang out in town where there are Wifi hotspots, but would much prefer a safe, green space with Wifi; lack of entertainment and places to eat out at night; poor communication of events, gatherings, lack of local notice boards.
-The Brewery is regarded as a priority site for redevelopment, with a desire for a large civic green space for events and festivals and work/live units. - 1.160 Undertaking this Issues consultation has informed how policy will be formed in the Redruth Neighbourhood Plan.
+East End Skate park is very popular too, with the children using both venues.

+1.158 Key negative findings: the High Street feels antisocial and intimidating; loneliness amongst older generation with a desire for a multi-generational community gathering space/place; youths hang out in town where there are Wifi hotspots, but would much prefer a safe, green space with Wifi; lack of entertainment and places to eat out at night; poor communication of events, gatherings, lack of local notice boards.
+The Brewery is regarded as a priority site for redevelopment, with a desire for a large civic green space for events and festivals and work/live units.

+1.159 Undertaking this Issues consultation has informed how policy will be formed in the Redruth Neighbourhood Plan.
 As well as the consultation results the Steering Group has considered the other evidence gathering and capacity to undertake the work required to evidence the policies.

-Part 2
+1.160 During all of the consultation many topics were discussed which we consider to be outside the scope of the Redruth NDP.
+Some of the key topics are captured in summary form in Appendix 12 Redruth Action Plan.

-Targets & Key Issues The Vision The Objectives of the Plan 2010-2030
+Part 2 Targets & Key Issues The Vision The Objectives of the Plan 2010-2030